amazon-braket/amazon-braket-examples/README.md

 * [**Getting started with Amazon Braket Hybrid Jobs**](examples/hybrid_jobs/0_Getting_started/Getting_started.ipynb)

     This notebook provides a demonstration of running a simple Braket Job.
-You will learn how to create a Braket Job using the Braket SDK or the Braket console, how to set the AWS region and output S3 folder for a job, and how to retrieve results.
+You will learn how to create a Braket Job using the Braket SDK or the Braket console, how to set the output S3 folder for a job, and how to retrieve results.
 You will also learn how to specify the Braket device to run your job on simulators or QPUs.
 Finally, you will learn how to use local mode to quickly debug your code.

 * [**Quantum machine learning in Amazon Braket Hybrid Jobs**](examples/hybrid_jobs/1_Hyperparameter_tuning/Hyperparameter_tuning.ipynb)